shyampurk/kitchen-tracker/BuildAndConfig.md

 	http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit/get-started/windows_os_stream/update_firmware/index.gsp

 Step 2 : Perform the following steps to build and load the the application on LinkIt ONE
-	-	Open the (git_repo)/linkitble/pubnub_linkit/pubnub_linkit.ino using Arduino IDE
+	-	Open the application [source code](linkitble/pubnub_linkit/pubnub_linkit.ino) using Arduino IDE
-	-	Open the (git_repo)/linkitble/pubnub_linkit/settings.h
-	- 	Modify with your Pubnub KEYS, local WIFI Router SSID and PASSWORD
+	-	Open the [config header file](linkitble/pubnub_linkit/settings.h) and update your pubnub keys (pubkey and subkey), local WIFI Router SSID, password and auth type (WIFI_AP , WIFI_PASSWORD , WIFI_AUTH).
 	-	Select Tools > Boards > Linkit One
-	-	Check for the debug port on the Device Manager > COM Ports > COMxx(DEBUG)
+	-	Check for the debug port on the Control Panel's Device Manager > COM Ports > COMxx(DEBUG)
-	-	To Uplod the Script, select the DEBUG COM Port at Tools > Port > (COMxx PORT)
+	-	To Uplod the code, select the DEBUG COM Port at Tools > Port > (COMxx PORT)
-	- 	Compile and Upload the code to the Arduino IDE by clicking the upload button.
+	- 	Compile the code under Arduino IDE and Upload to LinkIt ONE by clicking the upload button.

 #### Build & Install application software on LinkIt ONE
 -------------------------

-	-	Follow the schematic and build the circuit with the LOAD CELL, Amplifier and Arduino UNO
-	- 	GIT CLONE the Github Repo form following link
-	- 	Install HX711.zip library in Adruino IDE
+	-	Install the [HX711](library/HX711.zip) library in Adruino IDE
-	-	Open the (git_repo)/hardware/bleHM10/bleHM10.ino using Arduino IDE
+	-	Open the application [source code](/hardware/bleHM10/bleHM10.ino) using Arduino IDE
 	-	Select Tools > Boards > Arduino UNO
-	-	Select the COM Port at Tools > Port > (COM PORT)
+	-	Select the COM Port ( the USB port mapped COM port to which the Arduino Uno is connected )  at Tools > Port > (COM PORT)
-	- 	Compile and Upload the code to the Arduino IDE
+	- 	Compile the code under Arduino IDE and Upload to Arduino Uno